nus-cs2030s/2324-s2/docs/18-interface.md

 }
 ```

-The lesson here is that when we are using typecasting, we are telling the compiler that *we know best*, and therefore it will not warn us or stop us from making bad decisions.
-It is important to always be sure when you use an explicit typecast.
+The lesson here is that when we are using typecasting, we are telling the compiler that *we know best*, and therefore it may not warn us or stop us from making bad decisions[^2].
+It is important to always be sure when ever you use an explicit typecast.

+[^2]: The compiler will still throw an error if it can prove our program has a typecast that will not work.
+However, if a typecast has the possibility of working, it will permit it (as in our interface example).

 ## Impure Interfaces